StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 {% endtab %}
 {% endtabs %}

-Alternatively, in the StackState UI:
+To export configuration from the StackState UI:

 1. Go to **Settings** > **Import/Export** > **Export Setttings**
 2. Click on the button **STS-EXPORT-ALL**.